xieyuheng/inner/papers/publish/type-system-as-homomorphism-between-monoids.md

 If `A` is a type, `let (x: A) ... x ...` is a term.

-- We call this way of constructing new terms **linear assignment**, it is linear in the sense that once referenced, the variable will consumed, and can not be referenced again.
+- We call this way of constructing new terms **linear assignment**, it is linear in the sense that an assigned variable must be referenced once and only once.

 If `A` is a type, `A neg` is also a type.